Skip navigation

 Dental care - adult

 Tooth decay and gum disease are caused by plaque, a sticky combination of bacteria and food.
 Plaque begins to build up on teeth within a few minutes after eating.
 If teeth are not cleaned well each day, plaque will lead to tooth decay or gum disease.
 If you do not remove plaque, it turns into a hard deposit called tartar that becomes trapped at the base of the tooth.
 Plaque and tartar irritate and inflame the gums.
-Bacteria and the toxins they produce cause the gums to become:
+Bacteria and the body's inflammatory response to it cause the gums to become:

 • Infected